Ingalls Shipbuilding

-Ingalls Shipbuilding is now open under Huntington Ingalls Industries and builds and repairs ships for the U.S. Navy.
+Ingalls Shipbuilding operated in Pascagoula, Mississippi, and built and repaired ships using asbestos.
+Today, it operates as part of Huntington Ingalls Industries and builds and repairs ships for the U.S. Navy.
 Although it no longer uses asbestos, past use exposed workers and put them at risk for mesothelioma and other illnesses.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.